-The forest inventory data of the T0-control plots were used (i.) to parameterize the geometric tree relations (e. g. maximum stem diameter increment, maximum tree height), (ii.) to classify all existing tree species into plant functional types PFT, (iii.) and to calibrate and fine-tune some remaining uncertain parameter values.
+The forest inventory data of the undisturbed plots (T0-control) were used (i.) to parameterize tree allometry (e. g. maximum stem diameter increment, maximum tree height), (ii.) to classify tree species into plant functional types PFT, (iii.) and to calibrate and fine-tune some remaining uncertain parameter values.
 Each tree species has been assigned to one of eight PFTs, corresponding to the species-specific 95% quantiles of both maximum stem diameter increment and maximum tree height.
 The tree species were divided into three classes of growth rates and four height classes.
-Table 1 breaks down the functional traits, such as successional stage, stem diameter increment rates, and stratification, assigned by the species grouping for each of the eight PFTs.
-In the model, for example, slow-growing trees have lower stem diameter growth rates than fast-growing trees.
-Table 1 also lists the attribute values of mean aboveground biomasses and of mean tree numbers calculated from the forest inventory data used to calibrate the forest model.
-The FORMIND parameters describing the maximum photosynthesis (pmax), maximum growth rates of the diameter (gmax, gdbhmax) and the number of seeds (Nseed) are important for the succession of forest stands and the composition of tree species.
-Their parameter values could neither be derived from the data of the forest inventories nor quoted from the literature.
-Therefore, they were numerically calibrated and then fine-tuned using the dynamically dimensioned search DDS (Lehmann and Huth, 2015).
-During the model calibration and fine-tuning, we concentrated on the tree number-tree size distribution of each PFT in order to simulate the forest stand structure as realistically as possible over time (figure A1.x).
-The aim was to be able to make a quantitative statement about the quality of the simulation results.
-The modeled forest structure (e. g. species group composition) and growth dynamics (biomass productivity) should be as similar as possible to those observed.
-We maximized therefore the coefficient of determination of a linear regression model R2, which is the quotient of the variances of the simulated and observed values (Leyer and Wesche, 2007).
+Table 1 shows the functional traits assigned for each of the eight PFTs.
+Table 1 also lists the attribute values of mean aboveground biomasses and of mean tree numbers calculated from the forest inventory plots.
+A few parameters were numerically calibrated (pmax, gmax, gDBHmax, Nseed) using the dynamically dimensioned search DDS (Lehmann and Huth, 2015).
+For the model calibration we used the tree size distribution of each PFT in order to reproduce the forest stand structure as realistically as possible over time (figure A1.x).
+To compare the simulated results and forest inventory data we visualized both in 1:1 plots.
+We maximized the R2, which is the quotient of the variances of the simulated and observed values (Leyer and Wesche, 2007).

-Furthermore, the management module was added to the calibrated forest model in order to investigate the effects of selective logging.
-The FORMIND parameters for the management module were determined from the forest inventory data of the T1-RIL plots: The proportion of commercially usable tree species of the 8 PFTs was calculated and the minimum dbh of the harvestable commercial trees with an average of 0.55m was also calculated.
-The parameter dam1 describing the proportion of damaged trees in the residual forest stand per stem diameter class damdia is important to simulate the intensity of the disturbance during a selective logging event.
-We have determined this proportion of damage caused by man and machine out of the inventory data.
-Finally, for the parameterization of the T1-RIL the logged trees' direction of fall to the closest gap was controlled and damage to future harvestable trees was excluded.
-The simulation results of the aboveground biomass of this scenario were compared with forest inventory data from the T1-RIL plots, such as the stem number and stem volume of the harvested commercial trees as well as the loss of the mean aboveground forest biomass.
-For detailed information about the whole parameterization process, please, see Appendix A1.
+Furthermore, a management module was added in order to investigate the effects of selective logging.
+The FORMIND parameters for the management module were determined from the forest inventory data of the T1-RIL plots: The proportions of commercially usable tree species per PFT as well as the minimum DBH of the harvestable commercial trees (average of 0.55m) were calculated.
+The parameter dam1 describes the proportion of damaged trees in the residual forest stand per stem diameter class damdia during a selective logging event.
+We have determined this proportion of damage out of the inventory data.
+The simulation results of this scenario were compared with forest inventory data from the logged plots (T1 plots), such as the stem number and stem volume of the harvested commercial trees as well as the loss of the mean aboveground forest biomass.
+For more information about the parameterization, please, see Appendix A1.